julius-speech/segmentation-kit/README.md

 (Please Scroll down for Japanese text)

-# Speech segmentation toolkit using Julius
+# Speech Segmentation Toolkit using Julius

 ## What's this?